 Review: Redecker natural bristle toilet brush with stand

 This toilet brush is made from untreated beechwood and plant fibre bristles.
-Its design cleverly includes a small attached inside rim cleaner and the stand has a terracotta removable drip tray.
-Made in Germany.
+There are two designs which I've tried.
+I prefer the design which cleverly includes a small attached inside rim cleaner and the stand has a terracotta removable drip tray.
+They are made in Germany.

 Replacement Natural Bristle Toilet Brush with Edge Cleaner

 I bought my first Redecker natural bristle toilet brush with rim cleaner about seven years ago.
 If you don't want to read the whole of my review, all you need to know that in 2019 I am still using this type of toilet brush.
 It's the most eco-friendly wooden toilet brush I've found and am very happy with it.
 As happy as you can be with a toilet brush.

 The brush has a rustic look and is plastic-free so is definitely more eco-friendly than the standard toilet brushes you find in most shops.
 The rim edge cleaner appears to be attached to the main brush by a twisted metal loop.
 The brush is very effective at cleaning the toilet and the rim cleaner is a really useful idea.

 As the bristles are made from natural plant fibres, they are obviously not going to be as durable as plastic toilet brushes.
 I've seen some reviews on Amazon where the buyer has complained about the bristles shedding and how they thought as it costs more than a plastic one it would last longer.
 The brush does shed bristles but it's only a small amount.
 It certainly hasn't stopped me making repeat purchases.
 I didn't expect it to last forever.

 This figure is obviously going to vary depending on how often you use your brush.
 I use mine several times a week and replace it about every 18-24 months.